gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 in the issue that proposed the feature.
 However, if the new or changed doc requires extensive collaboration or conversation, a separate, linked issue can be used for the planning process.

-For guidance, see the documentation [Structure](structure.md) guide, [Style Guide](styleguide.md), and the [main page](index.md) of this section.
-For information on what belongs in GitLab's docs, see the [Documentation](https://about.gitab.com/handbook/documentation) section of the Handbook.
+Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).

 If you need any help to choose the correct place for a doc, discuss a documentation idea or outline, or request any other help, ping the Technical Writer for the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages) in your issue or MR, or write within `#docs` on the GitLab Slack.

-The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.<!-- TODO: Policy/process for feature-floagged issues-->
+The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.<!-- TODO: Policy/process for feature-flagged issues-->

 Prior to merge, documentation changes commited by the developer must be reviewed by:
 * the person reviewing the code and merging the MR.